moar-regex/moar/documentation/implementation.md

 In a similar fashion to the accumulation of states the behaviours of the different Regex types differ (by nature of the creation).
 This is done more straight forward than the accumulation of the states (but uses some of the principles of the delegation to the Sub Regexes for non trivial parents) and every Regex contributes at least one edge in the process (but can be removed by a ancestor Regex).

-One important thing is how the sources and sinks of the MOAs are handled, though: If an edge that includes at least one of them is needed, the Regex implementations are required to use the static fields `SRC` and `SNK`of the Moa class (or the EdgeGraph class, they are equivalent) as equality for SRC and SNK is generally checked by equivalende.
+One important thing is how the sources and sinks of the MOAs are handled, though: If an edge that includes at least one of them is needed, the Regex implementations are required to use the static fields `SRC` and `SNK`of the Moa class (or the EdgeGraph class, they are equivalent) as equality for SRC and SNK is generally checked by equivalence.

-Note: The only part of the accumulation of the edges that differs greatly to the one in the paper is how Concat and Plus are built.
+Note that the only part of the accumulation of the edges that differs greatly to the one in the paper is how Concat and Plus are built.
 In Moar this still relies on a older version of the paper that included a special function (see `com.github.s4ke.moar.moa.Moa#f(Set<MemoryAction> a1, Set<MemoryAction> a2) : Set<MemoryAction>`) that recomputed the memory actions.
 This approach is equivalent to the way this is done in the paper (the paper version should be more easy to understand), but has not been changed in Moar (,yet ?).

+##### Determinism

+As the Regex DSL can produce non deterministic Regexes as well, we have to make sure that we don't produce a MOA which is non deterministic while adding edges.
+These checks are implicitly done during compilation and a `NotDeterministicException` is thrown if non determinism is detected.
+Moar tries to help the user by providing the exact position in the MOA where the non determinism was detected (what Edges were tried to be added for which State).

 #### Number variables